bavi404/examflow/examflow/RENDER_DEPLOYMENT.md

 1. Make sure `runtime.txt` exists with: `python-3.11.7`
 2. Build command should be: `pip install --upgrade pip setuptools wheel && pip install -r requirements.txt`
 3. Check Render is using Python 3.11.x (not 3.13)
+4. Make sure **Root Directory** is set to `examflow` in Render settings
-4. Clear build cache and redeploy:
+5. Clear build cache and redeploy:
    - Render Dashboard → Settings → "Clear build cache & deploy"

+### Error: "No matching distribution found for torch"

+**Cause:** Torch version constraints incompatible with Python version

+**Solution:**
+1. If using Python 3.13: Requirements have been updated to support it
+2. Latest code removes strict version limits on torch
+3. Make sure you've pulled latest changes: `git pull origin main`
+4. Redeploy on Render

 ### Error: "ModuleNotFoundError" or "ImportError"